maximshumilo/fastapi-restful-extension/docs/index.md

 ---
 **Source code**: <a href="https://github.com/maximshumilo/fastapi-restful-extension" target="_blank">https://github.com/maximshumilo/fastapi-restful-extension </a>

-**Pypi package**: <a href="https://pypi.org/project/fastapi-restful-extension/" target="_blank">https://pypi.org/project/fastapi-restful-extension/ </a>
+**PyPI**: <a href="https://pypi.org/project/fastapi-restful-extension/" target="_blank">https://pypi.org/project/fastapi-restful-extension/ </a>

 ---
-FastAPI-RESTful-Extension - is extension for FastAPI that allows you to easily create a REST API.
+FastAPI-RESTful-Extension - is extension for <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a> that allows you to easily create a REST API.

+In this extension, the API is built using the Resource classes.
+They are built based on the capabilities of <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a>, namely `APIRouter` and `Route`

+The Resource classes provide easy access to HTTP methods.